 The application of a label escalates and facilitates positive or negative connotations to almost everything.
 A common strategy for those seeking attention is to boldly connect with a label and then to slide publicly to extreme end of that label.
 A label is not alive.
 A label nearly always implies or invites judgment.
 Assumptions then get made – the person who identifies with a specific group must have these core values, etc. But life, inside of a single cell organism all the way up to the life inside of a human being, all of this life is staggeringly complex.
 Countless events in the uncontrollable universe act upon that which lives, and in each moment, if there is consciousness, the master of that life makes choices – to run, to stay, to eat, to mate, to hide, to fight, even to love.
-Where there are labels there cannot be understanding or connection, we lose that chance.
-We have made the label the master.
+Where there are labels there cannot be understanding or connection; we lose that chance.
+We made the label the master the moment we applied it.
 Simple is not better in every case, particularly regarding relationships.

 The gift of god-like consciousness is utterly wasted if the only thing it is used for is judgment.
 It feels so sophisticated and powerful to exercise dominion by defining others, by separating out the wheat from the chaff, by distributing affection cautiously, prudently.
 But this is not how God does it at all.
 God gives us all one big sloppy kiss.
 God chucks love around, but God’s not casual about it.
 That’s the thing.
 We misunderstand.
 Just because God’s love is free doesn’t make it cheap.
-We are all so astronomically expensive.
+We are astronomically expensive.
 God bankrupts the divine account to reach out to us, which suggests that the one thing that matters above all others is relationship.
 Between you and me there is this entity that is neither you nor me – the relationship.
-James Joyce, one of my very favorite writers of all time, has this fabulous observation about piers – he calls them “disappointed bridges”.
+James Joyce has this fabulous observation about piers – he calls them “disappointed bridges”.
 That’s what labels make us.

 But here it is – how can we be anyone if we touch no one?
 If we push out and away everyone who frightens, confuses, inconveniences and challenges us, what are we building, creating, besides a wall?
 God’s breath, that thing we call life, it’s in everything.
 Everything that lives does so by the grace of God, courtesy of that divine breath.
-There’s that famous poem, the one so often quoted that it’s trite – Frost writes, ” Something there is that doesn’t love a wall, That sends the frozen-ground-swell under it, And spills the upper boulders in the sun; And makes gaps even two can pass abreast.”
+There’s that famous poem, the one so often quoted that it’s trite – in it Frost writes, ” Something there is that doesn’t love a wall, That sends the frozen-ground-swell under it, And spills the upper boulders in the sun; And makes gaps even two can pass abreast.”